emoral435/The-Do-List/README.md

 However, I believe that To Do Lists have the power to change the manner and direction that you live your life in.
 It gives you a better sense at what you truly prioritize in life.
 Try it out!
 Thanks!

-A website totally generated with JavaScript, and TailwindCSS!
+A website totally generated with JavaScript, TailwindCSS, Webpack, and Web Storage API!

 - [How to run](#Configuration)